OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 So, the fragment shader defines the colors of the current pixel.
 Any idea how to display a light blue pixel? you just need to change the value of the vector you're feeding `gl_FragColor`.
 Fiddle a bit with it, and if you're too lazy, you can just try with `vec4(0.3, 0.6, 0.9, 1.0)`.

 All is good and well, but life should not be so dull.
 Want something more?
 Well, you'll see many ways to have more varying colors, but let's use a little hack.
-You've alread met `gl_FragColor` and `gl_Position`.
+You've already met `gl_FragColor` and `gl_Position`.
 These are built in variables, meant to be used as output.
 You have many other built in variables (specific to each shaders).
 One of them is `gl_FragCoord`, which describe the position of the fragment on screen.
 Try to think of a way to use that vector in order to have different colors output.
 Below is a proposed exploration.

 ~~~ html
 <script id="fshader" type="x-shader/x-fragment">